sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="resetToFullScalejs">resetToFullScale.js</a>
 [![Download Link.zip](https://img.shields.io/badge/Download-Link.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Link.zip)
-This script resets the scale to 100% and the rotation angle to 0 degrees for the linked files.
+This script resets the scale to 100% and the rotation angle to 0 degrees for the linked or embedded files.
-Embedded link files are also supported.

 ![Reset To Full Scale](images/resetToFullScale.png)

 ### Usage
-Select linked files or embedded link files, and run this script.
+Select any linked or embedded files, and run this script.

 ### Requirements
 Illustrator CS6 or higher